Water Parks in Washington, Oregon & Idaho (The Master List!)

 - Surf and Slide Water Park (Moses Lake) This is a fun one, as it provides a fun and affordable getaway from the Seattle area if you’re looking for a quick summer break!
 It’s all outdoors, so its perfect for summer fun.
 They have a surf simulator, lazy river, water slides, kids play area, full concessions, olympic size pool and more.
 Plus there is a large sandy beach area with kids playground for sand play and a playground, and it’s very affordable for families!
 You could camp nearby or stay in affordable motels.
 Plus there is the lake and some of its beautiful parks to enjoy too!
 My family had a wonderful short getaway here a few years back.

-- SHARQ Aquatic Center (Sun River Oregon) – My kids love everything about Sun River, so this is a park that is fun to plan a vacation around.
+- SHARQ Aquatic Center (Sun River Oregon) – They are open year round, but the outdoor part with the lazy river and slides is only open during the summer months, so check the website to find out.
+My kids love everything about Sun River, so this is a park that is fun to plan a vacation around.
 Besides the aquatic center there is a fun village near by, tons of biking trails and so much more.

-Also, be sure to check out our Best Hotel Pools if your planning a vacation:
+Also, be sure to check out our Best Hotel Pools if you’re planning a vacation:

 - 6 Washington Hotels With Great Indoor Pools (Staycation Ideas)!